awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 Your character will have normal starting equipment for their class/background, 2 potions of healing, 1 potion of greater healing, an uncommon consumable item of your choice, and an uncommon permanent item of your choice.

-The party has been sent with a divination rod that points to the magical seals used to identify all members of the Hands of Karn.
+The party has been sent with a dowsing rod that points to the magical seals used to identify all members of the Hands of Karn.

+# Intro
+> Your party is an investigation team within the Hands of Karn.
+A pair of guild members sent to collect taxes from Ardea is now a week overdue.
+Attempts to Scry them indicate the group is still on the island, but have not been able to provide more useful details.
+>
+> We start as your party arrives at the island, tasked with returning with the guild members and the taxes they were sent to collect.
+As members of the Hands of Karn you can expect the town to cooperate with your search, and are authorized to detain anyone you deem responsible for later trial.
+>
+> The guild has instructed you that Barassus, the town elder, can probably help you get your investigation started.
+They also have given you a dowsing rod tuned to the Hands of Karn seal, which should help you in pinpointing the members of the previous guild party.

 # Mystery Breakdown
 Another party from the same adventurer's guild was sent to the island, and did not return.
 They were murdered by being pushed off a cliff, as was an unidentified Caledonian Naval officer.
 This all appears to be the work of Wailing Reaper, a vengeful spirit of local legend that appears to have grown active recently.